jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-8a.md

   - It would appear that each unit of Industry B's work was worth 5 times Industry A's work [5:1] than it was originally [1:1].
 - In reality, B's work is twice cheaper than it was originally because had Industry B not improved, its day's work would have cost 10 units of work of Industry A [5:1 is twice cheaper than 10:1].

-> *Superphysics note: If China can make 2 cars using the same capital that in America would make only 1 car, then it would appear that the American car became more expensive.
-In reality, it is the Chinese car that became cheaper.
+{{< n n="If China can make 2 cars using the same capital that in America would make only 1 car, then it would appear that the American car became more expensive.
+In reality, it is the Chinese car that became cheaper." >}}

 {{< s v="5" >}} But the rude state ended when private property was introduced* and long before productivity was increased.

-> *Superphysics note: This is why Supereconomics replaces private property with usufruct rights in order to reduce rent-seeking behavior and increase wealth creation.
+{{< n n="This is why Supereconomics replaces private property with usufruct rights in order to reduce rent-seeking behavior and increase wealth creation." >}}

 <!-- It would be useless to find out what wages were in the rude state. -->